danilojezernik/angular-rxjs-faq/angular/en/README.md

 ## 72. When to use Angular animations instead of CSS animations?
 How to animate a button click event to fade in/out a block?

 ## 73. What is ng-container, ng-template, ng-content, and ng-template-outlet?

-## 1. What is Angular, and how  it differ from AngularJS?

-## 2. What are Angular advantages?

-## 3. What is NPM?

-## 4. What is Angular CLI, and how is it used?

-## 5. What is Typescript?
-What are the advantages of Typescript over Javascript?

-## 6. Where to store static files in an Angular project?

-## 7. What is the role of angular.json file in Angular?

-## 8. Explain the architecture of an Angular application.

-## 10. What are Components in Angular?

-## 11. What is a Selector and Template?

-## 12. What is Module in Angular?
-What is app.module.ts file?

-## 13. How an Angular App gets Loaded and Started?
-What are index.html, app-root, selector, and main.ts?

-## 14. What is a Bootstrapped Module & Bootstrapped Component?

-## 15. What are Angular modules, and why are they important?
-Describe the role of NgModule in Angular.

-## 16. What is a component in Angular?

-## 17. How do you create a new component in Angular?

-## 18. Explain data binding in Angular.
-What are the different types of data binding in Angular?

-## 19. What is String Interpolation in Angular?

-## 20. What are services in Angular?
-How do you create and inject a service in Angular?
-Explain with an example!

-## 21. What is Hierarchical Dependency Injection?

-## 22. What is Provider in Angular?

-## 23. What is the role of @Injectable Decorator in a Service?

-## 24. Explain dependency injection in Angular.
-How does dependency injection work?

-## 26. What is an Angular directive?
-Differentiate between structural and attribute directives and how do you create them?

-## 106. What is ng-container, ng-template, ng-content, and ng-template-outlet?

-## 27. What are Angular pipes, and how do you use them?
-How do you create a custom pipe in Angular?

-## 28. Explain what lazy loading is in Angular and how you can lazy load components and modules in Angular.
-What are the benefits?

-## 29. What is Angular routing?
-How do you set up routing in an Angular application?

-## 30. How do you add routing to an Angular application?
-When can global routing be bad?
-What is router-outlet?
-How do you create a router link?

-## 31. What is a guard in Angular routing, and how do you implement it?

-## 32. What are lifecycle hooks in Angular?
-When are they called?

-## 33. What is a Constructor in Angular?

-## 34. What is ngOnChanges lifecycle hook in Angular?

-## 35. What is ngOnInit lifecycle hook in Angular?
-What is the difference between constructor and ngOnInit?

-## 37. What are Parent-Child Components?

-## 36. How do you handle component communication in Angular?

-## 40. What are the various ways to communicate between the components?

-## 42. What is Template Reference Variable in Angular?

-## 43. What is the role of ViewChild in Angular?
-How to access the child component from parent component with ViewChild?

-## 45. What is ContentChild?
-What is the difference between ContentChild & ContentChildren?
-Compare ng-Content, ViewChild, ViewChildren, ContentChild & ContentChildren?

-## 48. How do you use the Renderer2 service in Angular?

-## 49. What is Angular Ivy?
-How does it improve the Angular framework?

-## 50. Explain the purpose of Angular decorators and how do you create them?

-## 51. How do you test an Angular application?

-## 52. What are the best practices for structuring an Angular project?

-## 53. How do you handle state management in Angular applications?

-## 54. What is the purpose of the APP_INITIALIZER token in Angular?

-## 55. How do you implement a custom form control in Angular?

-## 56. What is a feature module in Angular, and how do you use it?

-## 57. Explain how Angular handles change detection.

-## 58. How do you implement a custom pipe that accepts multiple parameters?

-## 59. Explain the difference between an Angular module and a JavaScript module.

-## 60. How do you secure an Angular application?

-## 61. What are Angular schematics, and how are they used?

-## 62. Explain how to use Angular with Web Workers.

-## 63. How do you create a dynamic component in Angular?

-## 64. How do you use dependency injection tokens in Angular?

-## 65. What is the role of NgZone in Angular?

-## 66. How to execute code outside Angular change detection using ngZone?
-When does it make sense?
-Write a small example.

-## 67. How do you handle memory leaks in Angular applications?

-## 68. Explain the concept of control value accessor in Angular.

-## 70. What are Angular resolvers, and how do you use them?

-## 71. How do you handle route guards with complex conditions?

-## 72. Explain the use of forwardRef in Angular.

-## 73. How do you set up an Angular application to use service workers for offline capabilities?

-## 74. How do you implement internationalization (i18n) in Angular?

-## 75. What is Authentication & Authorization in Angular?

-## 76. What is JWT Token Authentication in Angular?

-## 77. How to Mock or Fake an API for JWT Authentication?

-## 78. How to implement the Authentication with JWT in Angular?

-## 79. What is Auth Guard?

-## 80. What is HTTP Interceptor?
-Write an example of an interceptor.

-## 81. How to Retry automatically if there is an error response from API?

-## 82. What are the parts of JWT Token?

-## 83. What is Postman?

-## 84. Which part of the request has the token stored when sending to API?

-## 85. What are Angular Forms?
-What are the type of Angular Forms?

-## 86. What is the difference between Template Driven Forms & Reactive Forms?

-## 87. How to setup Template Driven Forms?

-## 88. How to apply Required field validation in template driven forms?

-## 89. What is Form Group and Form Control in Angular?

-## 90. How to setup Reactive Forms?

-## 91. How to do validations in reactive forms?

-## 92. What is AOT (Ahead-Of-Time) compilation in Angular?
-Explain the difference between AOT (Ahead-Of-Time) and JIT (Just-In-Time) compilation.

-## 93. How to use environment variables in Angular?

-## 95. What ways of binding data exist in Angular?
-Provide examples.

-## 96. Write a DatesService with methods getTomorrow(), getYesterday(), getToday().

-## 97. Why is it bad to call a function in an Angular template?

-## 98. What is Angular generator?
-How to use generators?

-## 99. What are Angular guards?
-Write an example of code to protect a route with both sync and async ways.

-## 100. Write an example of how to inject a module with some configuration using forRoot.

-## 101. What is as keyword in Angular?
-What does it do?
-Did you use it with combineLatest?

-## 104. Create a directive that changes the background of an element.

-## 105. How do pipes in Angular work?
-What built-in pipes do you know?
-Create a simple pipe.

-## 107. How do Angular forms work?
-What forms are available in Angular?
-How do they differ?

-## 108. How to fix Angular input has no initializer error?

-## 109. What is NgRx?
-How does it work?
-Are you familiar with Redux or NgRx?

-## 110. How to use inject in Angular?
-What are the benefits?

-## 111. How to use standalone components in Angular?
-What are the benefits?

-## 112. How to use Angular signals?
-What are the benefits?